Bringing Medication to Denmark

 - Searching for the active substances will let you know if any generic drugs are available and you can look up substitute types of medication under different brand names

-- A specific type of medication might be distributed under a different name in Denmark
+- A specific type of medication might be distributed under a different brand name in Denmark

-- If the medication is described as ‘discontinued,’ then it is currently not available in Denmark
+- If the medication is described as ‘discontinued,’ then it is currently not available in Denmark.
+If you see a price next to a medication, it is available

-2. If you find your medication is available in Denmark, to fill a prescription, you need to make an appointment with a Danish doctor.
-They will have a consultation with you and then write you a prescription if they deem it necessary.
+2. If you find your medication is available in Denmark, you cannot fill a U.S. prescription in Denmark.
+Instead, to fill a prescription, you need to make an appointment with a Danish doctor who may be willing to write you a prescription.
 Read more about visiting a doctor in Denmark here.
 Additional info:

 - You need to bring documentation for your condition from your home doctor, as well as information about the specific type of medication you take to facilitate the conversation

 - It is the Danish doctor who decides whether or not you will need the prescription here in Denmark, not yourself, or your home doctor.
-However, most doctors in Denmark will follow the recommendation of the home doctor.
-Discuss this and consider whether you wish to take this risk and a backup plan
+Discuss with your U.S. doctor whether you wish to take this risk, and have a backup plan